 What is Council doing for the environment?

-Council has been actively addressing climate change for many years, and our Eurobodalla Emissions Reduction Plan sets out Council's response to climate change.
+Council has been actively addressing climate change for many years, and the Eurobodalla Emissions Reduction Plan sets out Council's response to climate change.
 As part of the plan, Council has completed a number of actions to save energy and water and reduce Council greenhouse gas emissions.

 The impact of all the energy and water efficiency measures save Council over $1m per year in energy and water costs.

 - replaced over 2,500 street lights with energy efficient LED lights, which has reduced street lighting energy consumption and maintenance costs.
 This project resulted in saving about 400 tonnes of CO2 each year, which is equivalent to taking over 110 cars off the road.
 The LED upgrade also saves Council more than $120,000 per year in reduced electricity and maintenance costs

 - reduced Council's energy emissions by over 35% compared to the 2005/06 baseline through a number of programs

 - introduced a green garden waste bin for domestic waste services in 2013 to reduce the amount of garden waste going to landfill and generating methane emissions

 - started harvesting methane from our landfill sites.
 The global warming potential of methane is 25 times greater than CO2.
 This has reduced our greenhouse gas emission at these sites by over 35%

 - retrofitted simple energy and water efficiency measures in over 50 community buildings across Eurobodalla Shire from 2013-2015 as part of the Community Building Sustainability Project (see below)

 - implemented energy management programs at water and sewer sites, which saves hundreds of thousands of dollars each year

 - given Eurobodalla Shire's three pools an energy efficient upgrade including pool blankets, efficient lighting, shower timers and solar heating